caiocezart/whoami/README.md

 ## Introduction

 - Foreign immigrant from Brazil, got permanent residency and later citizenship through a sponsorship working as a Network Admin/Full Stack Developer
 - Started in IT doing Computer Games servers at home (Ragnarok, Tibia, etc)
 - Served 5 years in the Airforce as a Sys/Network Administrator
 - Diploma in Information Technology and Bachelor in Networking
-- IT Consultant helping big enterprise companies moving to the cloud or improve existing environments
+- Technical Consultant helping big enterprise companies moving to the cloud or improve existing environments

 ## Academic Curriculum

   - Diploma in Information Technology
   - Bachelor in Networking with University being both in Brazil and an extra year at University of Technology, Sydney (UTS)
-  - Certificate IV in Commercial Cookery (TAFE) (in progress)
+  - Certificate III in Commercial Cookery (TAFE)
-  - Applied to start in 2020: Master of Science in Computer Science

 ## Industry Certifications